-Ex-Google Recruiter Sues Alleging Policies Discriminate Against White And Asian Men
+Ex-Google Recruiter Sues, Alleging Policies Discriminate Against White And Asian Men

 Wilberg's lawsuit is the latest legal attack on Google and its workplace culture.

-Just Thursday, Gizmodo reported a former female software engineer filed a lawsuit accusing the company of condoning a "bro-culture" that encouraged sexual harassment, and turning a blind eye to harmful pranks and physical violence.
+Just Thursday, Gizmodo reported that a former female software engineer had filed a lawsuit accusing the company of condoning a "bro-culture" that encouraged sexual harassment and turning a blind eye to harmful pranks and physical violence.

 In January a woman named Heidi Lamar sued the company on charges that women working as preschool teachers in Google's child care center were paid lower salaries than male counterparts who had fewer qualifications.